mildredfakoya/p2/README.md

 + Production URL: <http://p2.mildredfakoya.me>

 ## Outside resources
-*none*
+*date picker from jquery UI*

 ## Code style divergences
 *None*

 ## Notes for instructor
-*Error messages are generated beside each required field when left blank and the value filled into the fields are retained
-The mother's maiden name will be automatically filled with unknown when left blank.*
+*I did something a little different : error messages are displayed beside each problematic field and the data entered into the other fields which are correct are retained.
+When the form is submitted, the code is generated and the data that generated the code are left retained for easy reference.
+In order for the date to be displayed in a uniform way across all browsers, i used a date picker rather than the input type of date.*